'A little weird' for McCutchen in return to Pittsburgh

 "This is where we're going to live regardless of baseball," he said.

-His professional departure left a fan base frustrated even if the early returns make it appear it was best for all involved.
+His professional departure left fans frustrated even if the early returns make it appear it was best for all involved.

 On the night Pittsburgh traded its most important player since Barry Bonds left town as a free agent a quarter-century ago, Pirates general manager Neal Huntington said the decision to trade McCutchen didn't affect the team's ability to reach the World Series.